sbb-design-systems/lyne-components/src/elements/file-selector/file-selector/readme.md

 The `sbb-file-selector` is a component which allows user to select one or more files from storage devices.
-When files are selected, they appear as a list below the button/dropzone area.
+When files are selected, they appear as a list below the button.
 For each file, the name and the size are displayed and an icon allows for deletion.
 The component mimics the native `<input type="file"/>`; for the drag-and-drop variant, see [sbb-file-selector-dropzone](/docs/elements-sbb-file-selector-sbb-file-selector-dropzone--docs)